 - Balance can be Easily Verified – With the posting in the accounts, the balances of each account can be easily known as on the date.
 It creates a clear understanding of the account balances and reduces the efforts of finding from each ledger account.

-- Can be Easily Analyzed – As the balance of the ledger accounts can be changed with the recording of various transactions, so if the balance is the same for a continuous period of time, one can analyze the account and request for clearance of balance or record it as bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..
+- Can be Easily Analyzed – As the balance of the ledger accounts can be changed with the recording of various transactions, if the balance is the same for a continuous period, one can analyze the account and request for clearance of balance or record it as bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..